by Byrona Tweedy

 One of my earliest memories would have to be napping on my dad’s back in my backpack carrier.
 He loved showing off his new baby girl to the world and consequently carried me like that everywhere until I was frankly too old to be carried any longer.
 My parents even had to hide the carrier from me because the moment I saw it, I would jump in, ready to be carried.

 I have many memories of traveling across Asia, Europe, and North America as a family.
-Eventually, I complained to my parents, “there’s going to be no where left for me to go!”
+Eventually, I complained to my parents, “There’s going to be nowhere left for me to go!”

 If only I had understood how lucky I was.